 The CamelBak Rim Runner has been a part of CamelBak’s hydration pack line for more than a decade now, but has been redesigned and updated a few times.
 Mine has “CamelBak” printed horizontally and “Rim Runner 22” printed vertically on the front while older models either have the reverse or both titles written vertically.
 A new quality of the backpack now is that part of the material stems from post-consumer recycled materials, so the fabric is more sustainable in origin.
 Besides the smooth but durable body fabric, the Rim Runner features a strong tight-woven mesh fabric on the elastic side pockets and the sides of the stash pocket on the front, while a more airy mesh fabric covers the well-padded shoulder straps, hip belt and foam back panel.

 The bottom of the pack and the outside of the shoulder straps are made of an extra dense and durable material, but the thickest material is that of the compression straps, sternum strap, middle of the hip belt and the daisy chains on the front and shoulder straps, where you can clip on more gear with a carabineer or HeroClip.
 The hip belt is connected to the backpack via quite rigid flaps to enable a better weight transfer to the hip muscles.
+In spite of the durable materials, the backpack is quite light – only 730g (1lb 10oz).
 Like many other high-quality backpacks, the CamelBak Rim Runner 22 is highly water-resistant, but not completely water-proof as the zipper and seams aren’t sealed against rain water seeping in.

 Comfort and Fit